CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

   > **Note:** Click on **OK** when asked for **Discard changes**.

-9. Scroll down to Templates section and select **Blank Logic App**.
+9. Scroll down to the Templates section and select **Blank Logic App**.

    ![](media/op-09.png)